 The Nelson Kootenay Lake area has long been a place that values its arts and culture.
 Known as “The Queen City”, Nelson was from the start a centre for culture.
+Nelson is highlighted as the "Number One Small Town Arts Community in Canada" by author John Villani, and is home to a large and diverse artisan community.
 The Capital Theatre and the Civic Theatre are both testaments to the long standing richness of our cultural heritage.
 That same community investment in culture is alive today: Oxygen Arts Centre, a modern artist collective, hosts an artist-in-residence series as well as presentations series, book launches, and much more.

 Our Working Heritage

 An original streetcar, restored to its original glory, runs all summer and fall along Nelson's waterfront.
 In Kaslo, the SS Moyie, the oldest preserved sternwheeler in the world, is restored to give visitors a feel for real life in the 1800s along the Kootenay and Columbia rivers.
 The downtown areas of both Kaslo and Nelson are full of lovingly restored heritage buildings.

 Come for the Heritage, Stay for the Community

 The Langham Cultural Centre in Kaslo has been carefully restored by a community group, and for this effort recently won acknowledgement as one of British Columbia’s Best Buildings.
 The Langham is just one more example of the blending of our rich cultural heritage.
 The Kootenay Lake area is unique in this way, and we can’t wait to show it off.
 You’ll love the gorgeously restored heritage buildings and the stories within them.
 Make sure to take time to steep yourself in our arts and culture while you're with us.